-In conjunction with o2vet, we became the first vet clinic in the South Island to install a Hyperbaric Oxygen Chamber.
+In conjunction with o2vet, we became the first and only vet clinic in the South Island to install a Hyperbaric Oxygen Chamber.

-Hyperbaric Oxygen Therapy (HBOT) can be defined as a treatment where a patient breathes 100% oxygen while inside a treatment chamber at a pressure higher than sea level.
+Hyperbaric Oxygen Therapy (HBOT) can be defined as a treatment where a patient breathes 100% oxygen while inside a treatment chamber where atmospheric pressure is increased and controlled.

 While breathing pure oxygen at increased pressure, the normal haemoglobin mechanism for carrying oxygen is quickly saturated.
 The extra oxygen is then dissolved into the blood plasma, which greatly increases the availability of oxygen to the body’s tissues and cells.

-HBOT is most often used as an “adjunctive treatment” except for certain emergencies such as divers with decompression sickness.
-This means that it is employed in conjunction with other forms of treatment and is a part of your total medical treatment or care regimen.
+We use HBOT as an “adjunctive treatment” meaning that it is employed in conjunction with other forms of treatment and is a part of your total medical treatment or care regimen.

 Oxygen Therapy Can Speed Up the Healing Process

-Veterinarians most frequently use the chambers for cases of severe tissue damage, infection, bone fractures (as the extra oxygen stimulates new bone cell activity), as well as for brain/nerve damage and arthritis.
+Veterinarians most frequently use the chamber for cases of severe tissue damage, infection, bone fractures (as the extra oxygen stimulates new bone cell activity), as well as for brain/nerve damage and arthritis.